Playback Session Settings and Streaming FAQ

 Can I start a session before the session start time?

-A session can be started before it’s scheduled.
-Once you have started a session (not start a stream), the clock has started for that session and the session will end once the time limit has been reached.
-If you have a subscription, you can start and end that scheduled session before and /or after the scheduled parameters as well, and the time used will be deducted from the monthly hourly allotment according to your subscription type.
+A session can be started before its scheduled time.
+Once a session is started (note: this is different from starting the stream), the session timer begins and will end when the allotted time is reached.
+If you have a subscription, you can start or end the session outside the scheduled window, and the time used will count against your monthly hourly allotment based on your subscription plan.

 How does Playback handle Mixdowns/Downmixing?